Key Takeaways

 How to take it up a notch

-- You can add a boiled egg on the side if you are hungry and need a bit more protein.
+- Add a boiled egg on the side for a bit more protein.

 7. Lean Cuisine Steak Portabella